georgiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 disclaimer

-The Difference Between a Divorce and an Annulment in Georgia
+The Difference Between a Divorce And An Annulment in Georgia

 What is a Georgia Divorce Decree?

-The records contained in documents related to family court include both marriage and divorce records.
-Both types of records contain information that is considered very personal to the parties involved, and it is recommended that those parties maintain these records with care in order to make changes in the future.
+Family court documents generally include marriage and divorce records.
+Both types of records contain information that is considered very personal to the parties involved, and it is recommended that those parties maintain these records with care to make future changes.
 The personal nature of these records results in both being considerably more difficult to find and obtain when compared to other types of public records.
-In many cases, these records are not available through either government sources or third party public record websites.
+These records are often unavailable through government sources or third-party public record websites.

 What is an Annulment in Georgia?

 Simply put, an annulment voids a marriage contract.
-As stated earlier, it is quite uncommon for annulments to be granted by the Georgia Courts, but when a decree of annulment is ordered, the effect is that it returns married persons to their original status: single or unmarried, as legally, the marriage did not happen.
+As stated earlier, it is quite uncommon for annulments to be granted by the Georgia Courts.
+Still, when a decree of annulment is ordered, the effect is that it returns married persons to their original status: single or unmarried, as legally, the marriage did not happen.
 There is a caveat, however: a decree of annulment does not relieve spouses of joint responsibilities (properties and debt) or criminal charges elicited by the marriage.
 Though divorce records, certificates, and decrees are available to be inspected or copied by certain parties or the public, annulment records are not.
-This is because the presence of a record will undermine the purpose of an annulment: which is to treat a marital union as if it never existed.
+This is because the presence of a record will undermine the purpose of an annulment, which is to treat a marital union as if it never existed.
 The law regulating annulment in Georgia is O. C. G. A. §§ 19–4–1, et seq.

 Annulment vs Divorce in Georgia